Back to Blog

 Single-price quotes force a yes/no decision.
 Multi-option proposals change the conversation — and the data shows they close at a significantly higher rate.

-Here's a sales principle that most trade businesses ignore: when you send a single-price quote, you're asking your customer to make a yes/no decision.
-When you send multiple options, you're asking them to choose between options — and that's a fundamentally different, and much easier, decision to make.
+When you send a single-price quote, you're asking the customer for a yes or no. When you send multiple options, you're asking them to pick one.
+That's a fundamentally different decision, and a much easier one to say yes to.

-Studies in home services and B2B sales consistently show 20–40% higher close rates when prospects are offered tiered options versus a single price.
+Studies in home services show 20-40% higher close rates when prospects see tiered options versus a single price.

 The Good-Better-Best Framework

-Best (premium): This is your top-shelf option — the best materials, the longest warranty, the extras that make the job last longer or work better.
+Best (premium).
+Top-shelf materials, longest warranty, the extras.
 Some customers will always choose this.
-Offer it clearly so you don't leave that money on the table.
+Give them the option so you don't leave money on the table.

 Pricing the Tiers

-Don't be afraid of the Better-to-Best gap.
-Some customers will always buy the premium option if they can see what they're getting for the extra money.
-If your Best option costs $2,000 more than Better but includes a 10-year warranty and premium hardware, there's a customer for whom that's an obvious yes.
+Don't be scared of the Better-to-Best gap.
+If Best costs $2,000 more but includes a 10-year warranty and premium hardware, there's a customer for whom that's an obvious yes.

-Clearly differentiated.
-Each option should have a clear name (not just "Option 1, 2, 3"), a price, and a brief summary of what's included and what's different from the other tiers.
+Clearly labelled.
+Names (not just "Option 1, 2, 3"), prices, and a brief summary of what's different.

-One recommended.
-Highlight your Better option as the most popular or recommended choice.
-This anchors most customers to that option and makes them decide whether to step down or step up from there — rather than starting from scratch.
+Highlight the middle.
+Mark your Better option as "Recommended" or "Most Popular."
+This anchors most customers there, and they decide whether to step down or up.

-When you've presented three options and the customer wants to talk through the difference between Better and Best, that's not a sales pitch — it's an informative conversation.
-They're already engaged.
-They're already interested in upgrading.
-Your job is just to help them understand the value.
+Multi-option proposals make upselling natural instead of pushy.
+When the customer asks about the difference between Better and Best, that's not a sales pitch.
+It's a helpful conversation.
+They're already engaged, already interested in upgrading.
+You just explain the value.

-Compare that to a single-quote scenario where the customer asks "can you add X?" and you have to quote it as an add-on — that feels like an upsell, because it is one.
+Compare that to a single-quote scenario where adding anything feels like an upsell, because it is one.

-The main barrier to multi-option quoting has always been the time it takes.
-Building one detailed quote is painful enough.
+The barrier has always been time.
+Building one detailed quote is bad enough.
 Building three feels impossible.

 See how Quotie's multi-option proposals work.